MariyamShakoor/data-analyst-mariyam/Project 1/Readme.md

 ---

 ### **Objective**
-To design and implement a robust Data Analytics Platform (DAP) using AWS that transforms raw municipal budget data into structured, high-quality datasets for analysis, forecasting, and visualization.
+To design and implement a robust Data Analytics Platform (DAP) using AWS that transforms raw multi-year captial project budget data into structured, high-quality datasets for analysis, forecasting, and visualization.
 The goal is to uncover trends in funding allocations, evaluate financial priorities across service categories, and support informed decision-making by transforming raw budget data into structured insights that highlight long-term capital planning and financial sustainability.

 ---